cloudlinux/tuxcare-documentation/docs/endless-lifecycle-support/README.md

 ```

 It should return the info of an available package.
 If you see information about the package, you can be sure that the installation was successful.
-After this, you will be able to install updates from the repository using a regular yum upgrade command.
+After this, you will be able to install updates from the repository using a regular apt upgrade command.

 Example:
 ```